By: Sarah Stone

 Are you passionate about a particular cause?
 Do you want to help others with a project they find worthwhile?
 Volunteering abroad makes you feel great for a reason: you help a community in need, learn more about the host country, and meet like-minded friends along the way.

-Keep in mind that most volunteering abroad programs are long-term solutions accomplished through the help of many short-term participants.
+Keep in mind that ethical volunteer abroad programs are long-term solutions accomplished through the help of many participants over time.
 Don’t expect to see the impact of your work overnight or by the end of the week, or even at all unless you keep up-to-date with your host organization’s activities over the long-term.
 While your assistance is very important, remember that you’re part of the bigger picture, and try not to become discouraged if you don’t see the results of your efforts!

 What do you want to do?